FarronF/limerick-council-meetings/meetings/2021/03/22-Virtual Full Meeting of Limerick City and County Council/Minutes - Special Meeting of Limerick City and County Council - 5th February 2021.md

 this project.

- Limerick Institute of Technology was in support of the road being completed.--- 3
+ Limerick Institute of Technology was in support of the road being completed.
+---
+3

  The project was not a new project; it was listed in the sign-off in the National